ericrosenberg1/reddit-sub-analyzer/README.md

 - **Input Sanitization** - All user input is validated
 - **CSRF Protection** - Flask CSRF tokens enabled

 Found a security issue?
-Please email security@ericrosenberg.com instead of opening a public issue.
+Please email me through the contact for at ericrosenberg.com instead of opening a public issue.

 ---